joebarteam11/EGR/next_steps.md

 ### List of things to add / modify

 1. Saving 1D flames in a time-dependant folder
-1. Show to the user if a flame fail and list the failed flames in a csv
+1. ~~Show to the user if a flame fail and list the failed flames in a csv~~ For the moment, new columns in items_and_status.
 1. Work with MTG tables generation tools
 1. Save the inlet mass fraction somewhere to use them in avbp SOLUTBOUND
 1. Tester flame.solve(auto)